New Student Programs

 Racer 101 is the premier extended orientation program for first-year students.
 Racer 101 is designed to aid incoming students in their transition from high school to college by developing a diverse social network of classmates, upperclassmen, faculty and staff members and encouraging their bond to Murray State University through the introduction of campus culture and traditions.

 Abroad 101 is a study abroad program exclusively for incoming freshmen and transfer students new to Murray State University.
-This experience will take them to Ecuador where they will visit the Equator, zip-line in the cloud forest, participate in weaving workshops, tour butterfly farms and be introduced to many other cultural activities.
-In addition, students receive credit for a three-hour course, GUI 251.
+This experience will take them to Belize where they will visit the Belize zoo, zip-line, tour the baboon sanctuary and be introduced to many other cultural activities.
+In addition, students receive credit for a three-hour course, COM 161.
 Students can experience MSU abroad before ever stepping foot on campus.

 Service 101 is an overnight experience offered to new MSU students prior to classes starting in the fall.
 Participants in the program learn about the important social issues facing the county and how service can be used as a tool for personal growth and community building.
 During the program, students will have the opportunity to become acquainted with the community they will soon be part of, as well as interact with faculty, staff and students on campus.